 Radiofrequency treatments heat the deeper dermis in a controlled manner to between 65°C and 75° without heating the epidermis enough to cause damage .
-This temperature alters the natural qualities of collagen in the dermis, allowing collagen production and remodelling, as well as an immediate skin tightening .
+This temperature alters the natural qualities of collagen in the dermis, allowing collagen production and remodeling, as well as immediate skin tightening .

 Do Radiofrequency Treatments Tighten Skin?

 One radiofrequency treatment that was approved by the FDA to treat eye wrinkles in 2002, and for full-face treatment in 2004, is Thermage .
-FDA approval was based on a large study that evaluated the treatments ability to reduce eye wrinkles in 79 women and 7 men.
+FDA approval was based on a large study that evaluated the ability of the treatment to reduce eye wrinkles in 79 women and 7 men.

 Other studies support the brow-lifting benefits of radiofrequency treatments.
 For example, in a study of 24 patients treated with Thermage, there was a noticeable brow-lift effect.
 However, when asked, the majority of the patients did not feel they had any improvement from the treatment .

-Thermage radiofrequency rejuvenation is often claimed to be a nonsurgical face-lift by practitioners who offer the treatment (although the manufacturing company strongly oppose this claim) .
+Thermage radiofrequency rejuvenation is often claimed to be a ‘nonsurgical face-lift’ by practitioners who offer the treatment (although the manufacturing company strongly opposes this claim) .
 These claims are misleading and patients expecting results similar to those from surgery will end up disappointed .